Superpatrex/ai_storytelling_phase_2/README.md

 # Team Holy Cow
 # Template 3: Game Engine Rule Generation
+Sorry about the video.
+I realized in editing that there was the zoom pictures over the slides.
+The final demo shows both a walkthrough of the game and a demonstration of the feature of template 3 within the game.
+Also `video_story.txt` has the total story that was reached within the video and `video_current_state.json` has the updated progression based on the video (if you want to use that instead of the `current_state.json` delete the `current_state.json` and rename the `video_current_state.json` to `current_state.json`)
 # Running Instructions
 ## Running from Canvas Download
 Welcome to the CIPHER (Crime Interactive Platform with Heuristic Engine Rules)!
 For running the story generation process from the canvas download, activate the pre-built virtual environment with `source .venv/bin/activate`.
 You can verify all modules are present by running `pip freeze` and comparing against the list below.